PAG 2017 Booth

 Legume Information System

-- Genome browsers for ten legume species (currently): common bean, pigeonpea, chickpea, Medicago truncatula, Lotus japonicus, mungbean, red clover, soybean (via SoyBase.org) and wild peanut species Arachis duranensis and Arachis ipaensis (via PeanutBase.org).
+- Genome browsers for a dozen legume species (currently): common bean, pigeonpea, chickpea, Medicago truncatula, Lotus japonicus, narrow-leafed lupin, mungbean, adzuki bean, red clover, soybean (via SoyBase.org) and wild peanut species Arachis duranensis and Arachis ipaensis (via PeanutBase.org).
 These are interlinked via precomputed synteny between each browser.

 - Diverse search methods: Search by sequence (BLAST or BLAT), or by keyword, and see results against any sequenced genome.
 Or search in the map and trait database for QTLs, markers, traits, publications, etc.